-While most of the cats that come into Lake Humane Society are surrendered by people that have had them as household pets, some of the cats are trapped as outdoor feral cats.
+While most cats that come into Lake Humane Society are surrendered by people that have had them as household pets, some cats are trapped as outdoor feral cats.
 These cats have a hard time adapting to humans and are not socialized.
 Most of the time in shelters, these cats are humanely euthanized because they live in fear and stress in a caged environment.
-In order to try and save more feral cats, Lake Humane Society is launching a Working Cat Program along with our Trap, Neuter, Return program.
+In order to try and save more feral cats, Lake Humane Society launched a Working Whiskers Program along with our Trap, Neuter, Return program.
 If you have a barn, stable, winery, warehouse, nursery or greenhouse, you can help save a cat!

 Adopting a working cat will provide rodent control without the use of pesticides!
 They may help reduce crop loss due to rodent populations.
 Some of these cats might prefer animals over people, some may want to be on their own, and some may want observe you while you do your work.